suborbital/docs/website/docs/reactr/guide.md

 	fmt.Println("done!", res.(string))
 }
 ```
 When you `Do` some work, you get a `Result`.
-A result is like a Rust future or a JavaScript promise, it is something you can get the job's result from once it is finished.
+A result is like a Rust future or a JavaScript promise; it is something you can get the job's result from once it is finished.

 Calling `Then()` will block until the job is complete, and then give you the return value from the Runnable's `Run`.
 Cool, right?